Skip to content

 Flowers of Zizotes Milkweed (Asclepias oenotheroides) — Patrick Alexander from Las Cruces, NM, CC0 1.0, via Wikimedia Commons

-18. Aquatic Milkweed (Asclepias perennis), a Texas Milkweed for Moist Soils
+18. Aquatic Milkweed (Asclepias perennis), a Milkweed for Moist Soils

-Aquatic Milkweed (Asclepias perennis): This Texas milkweed is native in the southeastern counties and one county in the east-central area (Kartesz 2015).
+Aquatic Milkweed (Asclepias perennis): Aquatic milkweed is native in the southeastern counties and one county in the east-central area of Texas (Kartesz 2015).
 In the wild, aquatic milkweed grows on the margins of wetlands such as swamps, alluvial woods, ditches, and marshes.
 Growing from 1 to 3.5 feet tall, this species has white to pink, purplish-rose or purple flowers that bloom from April to October.

-In a garden setting, aquatic milkweed is hardy in zones 6-10 and requires full sun to partial-shade with moist soils.
+In a Texas butterfly garden, aquatic milkweed is hardy in zones 6-10 and requires full sun to partial-shade with moist soils.

 Aquatic milkweed (Asclepias perennis) with white flowers in floodplain forest.